minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	    printf("Thanks for the %i!\n", n);
 	}

 As its name suggests, `GetPositiveInt` returns an `int`.
-Because it doesn’t take any arguments, we’ve explicitly declared it as taking `void`, meaning nothing.
+Because it doesn't take any arguments, we've explicitly declared it as taking `void`, meaning nothing.
 Now for the definition of `GetPositiveInt`:

 	#include <cs50.h>